Anzeige

 Occurrence:

-Barbados, Brazil, Gulf of Mexico, North Atlantic Ocean, Puerto Rico, São Tomé e Principé, The Bahamas, the Canary Islands, the Cape Verde Archipelago, the Caribbean, The Gulf of Guinea, Venezuela
+Barbados, Brazil, Gulf of Mexico, North Atlantic Ocean, Puerto Rico, São Tomé e Principé, The Bahamas, the Canary Islands, the Cape Verde Archipelago, the Caribbean, the Cayman Islands, The Gulf of Guinea, Venezuela

 Marine Zone: